majbthrd/stm32cdcuart/README.md

 *	Fixed-value variables are declared as const wherever possible to reduce RAM usage.
 *	USB descriptors are written as more-maintainable structs.

-Testing was done with a Linux host.
+Testing was done with Linux, Windows 7, and Windows 10 hosts.

 ## Requirements